 Search.
 How people look for news; the use of keywords in text and headlines; Google rank and algorithmic results; web analytics and viral news.

 Social media.
 How people share news; sharing news on Facebook; fact-checking to reduce misinformation on Facebook; using Twitter to cover live events (especially political debates); reaching communities of practice as both sources and audience.

 Structured data.
 How content management systems shape news; categorizing the elements of a news story for more in-depth analysis; using databases for both news gathering and presentation; the creation of news taxonomies.

-Most of my energy on these topics goes into the day-to-day running of PolitiFact, where I direct strategy for our social channels on Facebook, Twitter and Google+.
+Most of my energy on these topics goes into the day-to-day running of PolitiFact, where I oversee strategy for our social channels, including Facebook and Twitter.
 We also launched a responsive redesign for PolitiFact in September 2014; you can read about that project here.
 In 2020 we resdesigned the site again to emphasize faster load times.